Best Cross-Platform Note-Taking Apps (2026): 8 Tested

 Logseq is the open-source block-based outliner.
 Native apps on Mac, Windows, Linux, iOS, Android.
 Bidirectional links, daily notes, and graph view, all stored as local markdown.

-Best for.
-Researchers and power users who want linked notes with cross-platform support.
-Pricing: Free.
-Platforms: Mac, Windows, Linux, iOS, Android.
+It fits researchers and power users who want linked notes with cross-platform support.
+Logseq is free and runs on Mac, Windows, Linux, iOS, and Android.

 Comparison Table